 truncate -s 0 ~/.zsh_history

-Once you view the ZSH history again, you should see that it’s empty.
+Once you view the ZSH history again, you should see it’s empty.

 ZSH Shell History Not Working

-If your ZSH Shell History is not working, you may not have set it up.
+You may not have set it up if your ZSH Shell History is not working.
 Follow the steps above to enable the ZSH history.